python/cpython/Doc/c-api/concrete.rst

 .. cfunction:: void* PyLong_AsVoidPtr(PyObject *pylong)

-   Convert a Python integer or long integer *pylong* to a C :ctype:`void` pointer.
+   Convert a Python integer *pylong* to a C :ctype:`void` pointer.
 If *pylong* cannot be converted, an :exc:`OverflowError` will be raised.
 This is only assured to produce a usable :ctype:`void` pointer for values created with :cfunc:`PyLong_FromVoidPtr`.

-   For values outside 0..LONG_MAX, both signed and unsigned integers are acccepted.
+..
+XXX name?
+.. cfunction:: long PyInt_GetMax()

+   .. index:: single: LONG_MAX

+   Return the system's idea of the largest integer it can handle (:const:`LONG_MAX`, as defined in the system header files).

 .. _floatobjects: